Cleary Lake Regional Park Long-Range Plan

 -Play areas pit-stops around the lake (like Rice Lake park in PL).

-FL almost 3 years ago
+FL over 3 years ago

 Leave it as a 9-hole golf course.
 Consider adding trail links to the existing trail system outside of the park.
 Any new additions or upgrades need maintenance & replacement dollars..so plan well.
 Make sure you balance environmental needs and human wants.